Source: Virginia Department of Wildlife Resources, Snakehead Fish in Virginia

 Natural range extensions will occur as the climate changes.
 Alligators, currently found in North Carolina, could naturally occupy Dismal Swamp and the Northwest River/North Landing River in southeast Virginia as winter temperatures rise.

 There are nine native species of lizards in Virginia.
 The pattern of sightings of three additional species of lizards reveals they were introduced via the pet trade, sold as chameleons, and hitch-hiked on plants.
 The Mediterranean house gecko is now common in urban areas, while Italian well lizards arrived in Northern Virginia after 2010.
 By 2020, juveniles of the green anole lizard were being found in Virginia Beach.
-That non-native species was able to adapt and start breeding.5
+That non-native species was able to adapt and start breeding.7

-There were no natural predators in the Mediterranean for blue crabs.
-They displaced native species, as well as fouled European fishing nets.
 Officials in Ireland became alarmed in 2021, when a dead blue crab was discovered on an Irish beach.
-An official at the National Biodiversity Data Centre in Waterford, Ireland, commented:6
+An official at the National Biodiversity Data Centre in Waterford, Ireland, commented:8

 Source: Flickr, Callinectes sapidus (blue crab) (Cayo Costa Island, Florida, USA) 1 (by James St. John)